mozaik-association/mozaik/docs/9Mandates-module.md

 </figure>

-## Status of the canddiates
+## Status of the candidates

-Once a new canddiate is declared, he must be nominated then elected to create a new mandate.
+Once a new candidate is declared, he must be nominated then elected to create a new mandate.

 ``` mermaid
 graph LR